Mohammedirfaan1/Mohammedirfaan1/README.md

 - 👋 Hi, I’m @Mohammed Irfaan
-- 👀 I’m interested in Devops tools
+- 👀 I’m interested in Devops roles
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning Devops tools and process
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate with different software developers
 - 📫 How to reach me ...

 <!---